 Do you need to chill the cookie dough?

-I know it can be frustrating to put your baking on hold, but when it comes to cookies, it’s totally worth the impact it as on your baking.
+I know it can be frustrating to put your baking on hold, but chilling the dough is totally worth the impact it has on your baking when it comes to cookies.

 Can you freeze meltaway cookies?